 The objective of this study is to test the repellent efficacy characteristics of the test materials to mosquitoes.
-The active ingredient, KBR 3023 (aka Icaridin; Picaridin), is of known high broad spectrum efficacy, but has not been studied at very many concentrations in the United States.
+The active ingredient, Picaridin, is of known high broad-spectrum efficacy, but has not been studied at very many formulations in the U.S. The general hypothesis of the research is that the test materials will substantially reduce the probability that a mosquito bites a subject for several hours.
+However, more than testing that hypothesis, the aim of the research is to characterize the duration of repellency based on the Complete Protection Time criterion.

-Note that efficacy will be measured as Complete Protection Time.
-Complete Protection Time, or CPT, is defined herein as the time between application of test material and the First Confirmed 'Lite with Intent to Bite.'
-A 'Lite with Intent to Bite', or 'LIBe', occurs when a mosquito alights on the treated test skin of a subject and extends its proboscis to the skin surface while ceasing locomotion.
+Complete Protection Time, or CPT, is defined herein as the time between application of test material and the First Confirmed 'Landing with Intent to Bite.'
+A 'Landing with Intent to Bite', or 'LIBe', occurs when a mosquito alights on a subject's treated test skin and extends its proboscis to the skin surface while ceasing locomotion.
 A 'First Confirmed LIBe' is that which is followed by another within 30 minutes.
 The work conducted pursuant to this protocol will be initiated by determining the amount of each of the repellents that subjects typically apply.
 Dosimetry will consist of a behavioral assay.